 The Retail Village area is designed as a modestly-sized gathering spot to provide basic needs to the community (such as groceries, restaurants, banking).
-It is envisioned as a cluster of buildings at varying scales fronting a 'Principal Drive' and a 'Plaza'.
+It is envisioned as a cluster of buildings at varying scales fronting a 'Main Street' and a 'Plaza'.
 It will feature landscape and street furnishings that give it a distinct identity similar to other neighborhood centers in the Oakland hills.
+Please refer to the landscape chapter for further information on these features.